 4. Check Site For Malware

 Sometimes, malware can also cause this error on your WordPress site.
 To check this, you can scan your site using a WordPress security plugin.
-We recommend you use the MalCare plugin which is an excellent security plugin in WordPress.
+We recommend you use the MalCare plugin, which is an excellent security plugin for WordPress.

 MalCare can find and protect your site from any type of malware and attacks like brute force, redirect hack, pharma hack, spam link injections, and session hijacking.
 To scan your site, go to MalCare (located at the bottom of the WordPress menu) and enter your email address.